-- 9 Most respondents to this question recommended that the IASB provide guidance on how the 'negative' revenue should be accounted for.
+9 Most respondents to this question recommended that the IASB provides guidance on how the 'negative' revenue should be accounted for.
 Two respondents also considered that IFRS 15 lacks specific guidance on the presentation of consideration payable to customers related to incentives provided by an agent to the end customer.
-Suggestions for additional guidance on instances where a contract has a significant financing component and on the determination of the variable consideration as part of the transaction price were also raised. - 10 On this question, as detailed in our analysis of Question 11- Other Matters, some respondents addressed the need for guidance on whether to include sales-based taxes in the transaction price.
+Suggestions for additional guidance on instances where a contract has a significant financing component and on the determination of the variable consideration as part of the transaction price were also raised.